Anypoint Connector DevKit

 - Creating Reference Documentation

 - Packaging Your Connector for Release

-The DevKit documentation assumes that you have a working knowledge of Mule, Mule Studio, and Java development in general.
+The Anypoint DevKit documentation assumes that you have a working knowledge of Mule, Anypoint Studio, and Java development in general.
 It also assumes you have explored some existing connectors and are familiar with how to use them.
 It also assumes that you have access to a sandbox environment for the target system or source, and documentation of the Web service it exposes.
-Though this documentation provides how-to information for tasks requiring Maven, you ideally have some familiarity with Java development using Eclipse or IntelliJ, the Maven build manager, and basic Maven concepts.
+Though this documentation provides how-to information for tasks requiring Anypoint Studio, you ideally have some familiarity with Java development using Eclipse or IntelliJ, the Maven build manager, and basic Maven concepts.

-- Begin at the beginning with the Anypoint Connector Concepts.
+- Begin at the beginning with the Anypoint Connector Fundamentals.

-- If you're eager to jump in and start writing code immediately, picking up the concepts as you go, begin with the DevKit Shortcut to Success.
+- If you're eager to jump in and start writing code immediately, picking up the concepts as you go, begin with the Anypoint Connector Development.

 Problem already solved!